 The Pastoral Ministries program is committed to prepare and equip pastors who are sensitive to the voice of God and speak His truth into the lives of others with boldness and love.
 The program is designed to provide both academic and practical experiences in the diverse skill sets expected of contemporary pastors including homiletics, counseling, evangelistic functions, interpersonal relationships, leadership, and church administration.
 Your time at TFC will be focused on learning how to fulfill the unique calling that God has placed on your life.

 - The four-year BA and BS programs emphasize pastoral ministry that cares for and leads people to faith and obedience in Jesus Christ.

 - A minor in Bible and Theology

 - A preaching lab that provides recorded feedback on preaching and presentations in a simulated church environment.

-- 240 hours of practical ministry experience in the form of internship provides hands-on experience under a formal mentor as the student prepares to candidate in churches or to go on to seminary for further preparation.
+- 6 weeks to 6 months of practical ministry experience in the form of internship provides hands-on experience under a formal mentor as the student prepares to candidate in churches or to go on to seminary.

 - Students can participate in the Advanced Ministry Experience program

 - Substitutes Service and Outreach requirements for pastoral related activities, including discipleship, evangelism/outreach, prayer, preaching and visitation.

 - Adds an estimated 150 hours of practical ministry experience to student’s academic experience.

 - Participation is highlighted on any personal reference requests.